94chl/azoom/README.md

 You can delete To-do list by click "Delete" button.

-Before delete list, you should check list you want to delete.
+Before delete list, you should check a checkbox of list you want to delete.

 Then you click the "Delete" button, all checked list will be deleted.